g3rv4/g3rv4.com/_posts/2018-07-18-csharp-random-forest.md

 ## What if I wanted to see the probability of each option?
 If you're using a `ClassificationRandomForest`, you can get the probability of each outcome (this is actually what the first user asked for).

-I didn't really know what it was, so I looked it up and it's just the percentage of random forest that chose a value.
+I didn't really know what it was, so I looked it up and it's just the percentage of decision trees that chose a value.

 If you're predicting "is this room occupied?" based on humidity, temperature, CO2, etc. the possible answers are "yes" and "no".
 If we have a model that has 100 trees, and for a value of humidity, temperature and CO2 45 trees say "yes" and 55 trees say "no", then the probability of "yes" is 0.45.